object-oriented-python/object-oriented-programming/doc/source/4_style.rst

     A foolish consistency is the hobgoblin of little minds.

 What this refers to is that just religiously following PEP 8 is not enough to produce highly readable code.
 Indeed, sometimes the rules might induce you do to something which makes no sense at all.
 In those cases, one should step outside PEP 8.
 This is a dangerous licence to take, and it is important to point out that this does not mean that a programmer should ignore PEP 8 merely because they disagree with a particular convention.
 Breaking PEP 8 is something you should do only when you really have to.

 In the rare cases where it is necessary to break PEP 8, Flake8 turns into a problem.
 It doesn't know anything of the judgement call that the programmer has made, and so will complain about the offending code.
 For example, we have learned that it is frequently desirable to import names in the :file:`__init__.py` file of a :term:`package` in order to include them in the package's top level :term:`namespace`.
 The problem with this is that these names are not used inside the :file:`__init__.py` file so Flake8 will complain that this is an unnecessary import.

-The way to suppress linter errors is using a special comment at the end of the line which causes the error.
+One way to suppress linter errors is using a special comment at the end of the line which causes the error.
 For example, :file:`fibonacci/__init__.py` contains the following line:

 .. code-block:: python3